-Problems are encountered with country-specific licences in the EU, because the principle of free movement of goods needs to be observed.
+Problems are encountered with country-specific licences in the EU, because the principle of free movement of goods must be upheld.
 The principle of "Europe-wide exhaustion" applies, i.e., the distribution right is exhausted once the work has been published in one member state (with the consent of the rights holder in that state).
-Further distribution within the EU or EEA is permitted even if the right in other countries has been granted in principle to other persons/business enterprises.
+Further distribution (for instance, second hand sales) within the EU or EEA is permitted even if the right in other countries has been granted in principle to other persons/business enterprises.

-Within the meaning of copyright law, rental is deemed to be any temporary transfer which serves directly or indirectly a profit-making purpose.
-A consideration is not required.
+Under copyright law, rental is deemed to be any temporary transfer which serves directly or indirectly a profit-making purpose.
+Remuneration is not required.

-The author is entitled to an equitable share in the remuneration for the rental of their own works.
+The author is entitled to an equitable share in the remuneration for the rental of their work.